GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/inspect-http-request-fields/en.md

 ### `_httpRequestParam`

-Value of a param passed whether via POST or via the URL query.
+Value of a param passed via POST or GET.

 ### `_httpRequestParams`

-Params passed whether via POST or via the URL query.
+Params passed via POST or GET.

 ### `_httpRequestProtocol`